 )

-You might wonder why we are doing the same thing but now wrapping it inside another class.
-The reason is that you might have multiple such signatures, each with a different purpose.
-You can chain each of them individually to come up with a single output.
+You might wonder why we are doing the same thing, but now we are wrapping it inside another class.
+You might have multiple such signatures, each with a different purpose.
+You can chain each of them individually to create a single output.
 However, that is outside the scope of the current tutorial.
 Now, let’s run this module for a sanity check.

 Python